Country of origin: cambodia

 [r] They were all in Phnom Penh.

 [r] They were born in Cambodia.
-It was my grandfather who fled China.
+My grandfather fled China.
 He went to Phnom Penh, married my grandmother and lived in Phnom Penh.
 I grew up in Phnom Penh.
-Until…. in July….
-In July, in 1970….
-1975.
-On April 15, Pol Pot took power.
-We were sent away to work in the fields.
+Until… in July… In July, in 1970… 1975.
+On 15 April, Pol Pot took power.
+We were made to leave to work in the fields.

 [i] And your… How many brothers and sisters do you have?